ansible/community-docs/steering_committee_membership_guidelines.rst

 rest of the Steering Committee under certain circumstances, see the details below.

+.. _Voluntarily leaving process:

 Voluntarily Leaving the Steering Committee:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A Committee member can resign.
-If they are not able to
+A Committee member can voluntarily leave the Committee.
-participate fully for any reason, they can notify the other members and
-step down.
+In this case, they notify the other members, create an issue in the `Community Topics <https://github.com/ansible-community/community-topics/issues>`_ repository announcing the resignation, and after that they are considered stepped down.

-Committee members who resign and later become active again can
+Committee members who resign and later change their mind can
-rejoin the Committee by following the :ref:`process for joining the Steering Committee<Joining the committee>`.
+rejoin the Committee by following the :ref:`Process for joining the Steering Committee<Joining the committee>`.

-In case of resignation, the Committee member should inform other members by email that they plan to step down.

 Involuntarily Leaving the Steering Committee:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~